-THIS POST WAS WRITTEN BEFORE THE SPEED OF THE SPREAD of COVID-19 and the impact of the disease was fully understood, so please follow the suggestions of the CDC and from well informed doctors, scientists and your government leaders when considering if now if an appropriate time to face paint at parties.
+THIS POST WAS WRITTEN BEFORE THE SPEED OF THE SPREAD of COVID-19 and the impact of the disease was fully understood.
+Please follow the suggestions of the CDC and from well informed doctors, scientists and your government leaders when considering if now is an appropriate time to face paint at parties.
 Face painters are not part of the essential/critical workforce, so if STAY HOME orders are issued in your state or county, it is best to err on the side of caution and wait until a later date to paint at parties.
 There are other services you can provide like Video Chat magic shows, face paint story telling or princess parties where the birthday child can spend some time with you while they are practicing social distancing on their birthday.
 Now is the time to be creative and find alternative ways to keep your business going during this difficult time in COVID-19 has reached your area.
+Sending you all tons of love!
 (3/28/2020)

 Below is the original post.